isc-projects/kea/doc/sphinx/arm/hooks-subnet-cmds.rst

    }

 As with other update commands, this command overwrites all the contents of the entry.
-If the IPv6 subnet previously had a resource assigned to it, and the :isccmd:`subnet6-update` command is missing the resource, it is deleted from the server configuration.
-If an incremental update of the subnet is desired, then this can be achieved with :isccmd:`subnet6-delta-add`.
+If the IPv6 subnet previously had a resource assigned to it and the :isccmd:`subnet6-update` command is missing the resource, it is deleted from the server configuration.
+If an incremental update of the subnet is desired, use :isccmd:`subnet6-delta-add`.

 .. isccmd:: subnet4-del
 .. _command-subnet4-del: